CALIFORNIA DEP. OF PUBLIC HEALTH

 How can we cater to patients of varying age, familiarity with technology, and trust?

-One of the biggest challenges throughout the design process was figuring out how to design the ideal support system for patient applicants––the UI should make it easy to request assistance from enrollment workers when necessary, but should also be simple enough for patients with low trust or high independence to navigate by themselves if need be.
+One of the biggest challenges throughout the design process was figuring out how to design the ideal support system for patient applicants—the UI should make it easy to request assistance from enrollment workers when necessary, but should also be simple enough for patients with low trust or high independence to navigate by themselves if need be.

 I started with having personally-assigned providers for each patient, along with a ticketing system for a flexible support system that could support varied needs.

-FIGURE 5.
+FIGURE 8.
 Evolution through the patient-provider chat and call box

 Throughout the testing and iteration process, I maintained a UI component library and several variable collections to ensure consistency across design updates.

-Since PrEP-AP applicants tend to vary greatly in age, familiarity with technology, and trust, my goal with the design system was that less is more––simpler branding visually to establish professionalism and trust, with pops of color and animation to help patients navigate through the flow.
+Since PrEP-AP applicants tend to vary greatly in age, familiarity with technology, and trust, my goal with the design system was that less is more—simpler branding visually to establish professionalism and trust, with pops of color and animation to help patients navigate through the flow.

 RESULT

-However, I regularly kept in contact with the actual PrEP-AP managers and advisors throughout the process, both for exploratory research and user testing, and they told me that word of my project had sparked a larger conversation in the office of how valuable these changes would be and what it would take to convince department heads to actually fund these developments.
+They told me that word of my project had sparked a larger conversation in the office of how valuable these changes would be and what it would take to convince department heads to actually fund these developments.

-Ultimately, I’m grateful that I was able to take initially what was just a small, idealistic passion project of mine all the way to directors of the program itself, and that I was able to inspire a push for technological improvement in the public health sector, which is notorious for being incredibly antiquated.
+Ultimately, I’m grateful that I was able to take initially what was just a small, idealistic passion project of mine all the way to directors of the program itself, and that I was able to inspire a push for technological improvement in the public health sector which is notorious for being incredibly antiquated.

 If I had more time and resources…